kwahoo2/Mortar/README.md

 [prefs]: https://raw.githubusercontent.com/kwahoo2/Mortar/master/.github/images/remote.png "Mortar preferences"

 You may use a gamepad to move your telescope.
-Analog stick works as coarse adjustment, dpad moves a stepper motor by a single step.
+Analog stick works as coarse adjustment, dpad moves a stepper motor by a small (size is adjustable in options) step.
 R2 button emulates F11, and it is useful for Stellarium fullscreen toggle.

 ## Telescope calibration and observation